Beat Inflation: A First-Timer’s Guide To Buying An Electric Scooter6 min read

 - Parts and support.
-There are a handful of generic electric scooters out there that you can get for a steal.
+There are a handful of generic e-scooters out there that you can get for a steal.
 However, they come with little to no aftersales support and parts can be scarce or even nonexistent.
-Since an electric scooter is an investment, make sure that your brand offers customer support.
+Make sure that the brand you choose offers customer support.

 - Get a helmet.
 You don’t have to shell out money for a full-face Shoei or AGV helmet as if you’re driving an expressway-legal motorcycle.
 At least, invest in a half helmet with padded inner cushion and durable straps.

 - Observe traffic rules as if you’re a motorcycle rider.
 Just because you ride a scooter doesn’t mean you’re above the law.
 Like everyone else, follow common traffic rules like stoplights, pedestrian crossings, and others.

 - Do not use it on sidewalks.
 Are you annoyed by motorcycles beating the traffic by riding their bikes on sidewalks?
 Then don’t be like your average kamote rider.
 You’re better than that.